gkorepanov/CS-4sem/simpson/README.md

+# Integral calculator
+Uses Simpson's rule for numerical integration.
-# Integral calculator (via simpson's method), supposed to be paralleled with 95% accuracy
+Supposed to be paralleled with **95%** accuracy